INDICTMENT: Nederland man linked to death of woman who fell from truck in Port Arthur

 A Nederland man was indicted on a charge of manslaughter in a case where a woman died after possibly being thrown from a vehicle.

-According to a court document, Martinez was in the company of Rodgers and another man on Oct.
+According to a court document, Martinez was in the company of Rogers and another man on Oct.
 15. Security video reportedly shows a red Dodge truck leaving quickly from the Fuel Depot parking lot in the 3700 block of Lake Arthur Drive.

 The video shows Martinez come out of or off the driver side of the truck onto the roadway.
 Another video reportedly showed how fast Rodgers accelerated and has audio.

-Rodgers later made a statement, the document read, saying he was driving the truck and Martinez was standing at his window when he drove off.
+Rogers later made a statement, the document read, saying he was driving the truck and Martinez was standing at his window when he drove off.

 A witness saw the woman and another person or persons were having an argument before Martinez was pushed to the ground and the truck attempted to pull off, it just jerked forward but stopped.